 Beautifully situated on the harbor front, this library focuses mainly on arts and architecture.
 It is located not far from the Refshaleøen area, which is worth exploring after studies.

 Great spot for quiet and group study and for a glimpse into the past and future of Danish design.
-It’s open weekdays until 19:00.
+It’s open weekdays from 9:00 until 19:00.